magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/best-practices.md

 - Page name.
 Example: `<page name="AdminLoginPage">`.
 - Section name.
 Example: `<actionGroup name="DeleteCategory">`.

-### Lower case
+#### Lower case

 Use a lower case first letter for:
 - Data keys.
 Example: `<data key="firstName">`.
 - Element names.
 Examples: `<element name="confirmDeleteButton"/>`.

+## Test recommendations

+1. Use actions such as [waitForElementVisible], [waitForLoadingMaskToDisappear], [waitForElement] and so on to wait the exact time required for the action.
+ Try to avoid using the [wait] action, because it forces the test to ALWAYS wait for the time you specify.
+You may not need to wait so long to proceed.
+2. Keep your tests short and granular for target testing, easier reviews, and easier merge conflict resolution.
+ It also helps you to identify a cause of test failure.
+3. Use comments to keep tests readable and maintainable:
+  * Keep the inline `<!-- XML comments -->` and [comment] tags up to date.
+  It helps to inform the reader of what you are testing and to yield a more descriptive Allure report.
+  * Explain in comments unclear or tricky test steps.
+4. Refer to [sections] instead of writing selectors.

-## Comments
+## Action group recommendations

-Use inline XML comments such as  `<!-- Add an image to the product -->` before "chunks" of test actions when writing tests.
-These comments make the test much easier to read, understand, and maintain.
+1. [Action group] names should be sufficiently descriptive to inform a test writer of what the action group does and when it should be used.
+ Add additional explanation in comments if needed.
+2. Provide default values for the arguments that apply to your most common case scenarios.

 ## Annotations

- - Always use annotations in a test.
+1. Always use [annotations] in a test.
- - When updating tests, always make corresponding annotation updates.
+2. When updating tests, always make the corresponding annotation updates.
- - Annotation types and recommendations are described as:
-   - **Feature** - Report grouping, a set of tests that verify a feature.
-   - **Story** - Report grouping, a set of tests that verify a story.
-   - **Group** - Module name.
-   - **Title** - Describes the purpose of the test.
-   - **Description** - Describes how the test achieves the purpose defined in the title.
-   - **Severity** - Allowed values are `BLOCKER`, `CRITICAL`, `MAJOR`, `AVERAGE`, and `MINOR`.

 ## Data entities

-- When using a `<createData>` action in a `<before>` block, always use a corresponding `<deleteData>` in your `<after>` block.
+- When using a [createData] action in a [before] block, always use a corresponding [deleteData] in your [after] block.
 - Where data values are required to be unique in the database, enforce the uniqueness on the attribute of the data entity.
 Use `[unique=”suffix”]` or `[unique=”prefix”]` to append or prepend a unique value to the entity attribute.
- This ensures tests using the entity can be repeated.
+This ensures that tests using the entity can be repeated.
 - Do not modify existing data entity fields or add/merge additional data fields without fully understanding and verifying all existing data usages.
  We recommend that you create a new data entity for your test when you are not sure.

 ## Page objects